 Bankruptcy Alternatives in Winnipeg

-Bankruptcy seems like the obvious choice when dealing with significant debts, but could another option be more suitable?
+Bankruptcy seems like the obvious choice when dealing with significant debts, but could a bankruptcy alternative in Winnipeg be more suitable?

 Bankruptcy can take 9 months to process, remaining on your credit file for years after discharge.

 We talk you through some of the options below.

 In some circumstances, bankruptcy can be the right solution for handling spiralling debts.

 But it’s not something to be entered into lightly.

 You’ll need to assess your debts to see if they can be included in your bankruptcy, with some exclusions including:

 - Secured debts (such as a car loan or mortgage).

 - Student loans (if they are less than 7 years old).